TheoBerlin/Portfolio/index.md

 ![Metaballs](metaballs.gif)

 ### Honorable Mentions
-These are very minor techniques I implemented the first time I ever learned graphics programming with DirectX 11.
+These are very minor rendering techniques I implemented the first time I ever learned graphics programming with DirectX 11.
 They aren't worth putting on a pedestal, but they do deserve a bulleted list:
 - FXAA
 - Normal mapping
 - Bump/Displacement mapping + Tessellation